Mattiny/yamms/README.md

  	- **Additional Scene**: Places an additional scene (PackedScene) at the same position as the scattered item.
 Can be used e.g. to put collision objects at the same position. **Note** It is a real scene, not a primitive MultiScatterItem3D.
 So it uses more resources at runtime than MultiMeshInstances.
 It is not supposed to be used with too many instances.
   		- **Target Node**: References the node where the scenes are placed in the scene tree. **Note** Don't place any other relevant Nodes of your scene underneath the referenced node.
 Whenever the MultiMeshInstance3D positions are generated, the target node will be deleted (without question).
   		- **Additional scene**: Reference to a PackedScene which will be instantiated and placed at the same position as the MultiMeshInstance3D.
+    	- **Excludes**: is an array of references to MultiScatterExclude instances.
+If left empty (default) all MultiScatterExclude areas underneath the MultiScatter element are considered when generating the MultiMeshInstance3D positions.
+But if at least one exclude-area refrence is put into the array of "excludes", then only the referenced exclude-areas are active for this MultiScatterItem.

 #### Set up a MultiMeshInstance3D (standard Godot behaviour)